chaolinzhanglab/DeltaSplice/README.md

 >>>

 ## Quick start with pretrained model
-Currently DeltaSplice support the prediction of ssu for splice sites and delta-ssu for mutations.
+Currently DeltaSplice support the prediction of SSU and delta-SSU for mutations.
 Example data are provided under `data/` and pretrained models are under `pretrained_models`.
 The file `deltasplice/constant.py` contains the default path to pretrained models and reference genomes.

 ### SSU prediction

-For the prediction of SSU for splice sites, the input file should be in the csv format with chrom, zero-based position and strand, as follows,
+For the prediction of SSU, the input file should be in the csv format with chrom, zero-based position and strand, as follows,

     | chrom   | position | strand |
     |---------|----------|--------|